- What is multiple sclerosis?

-While no cure for MS has been found, 18 FDA-approved drugs are now available for the long-term treatment of MS. These have been shown to reduce the number and severity of MS flare-ups, along with possibly slowing disease progression.
-Many more experimental MS therapies are being studied in clinical trials, and these may lead to more treatment options — and possibly a cure — for MS.
+While no cure for MS has been found, more than 20 FDA-approved, disease-modifying therapies are now available for the long-term treatment of MS. These have been shown to slow disease activity by reducing the number and severity of MS flare-ups, reducing the number and size of lesions in the central nervous system, and for many, slowing disease progression.
+Treatments are now available for both relapsing as well as progressive forms of MS.

 Since MS is a neurological condition, it is usually diagnosed and treated by a neurologist.
 Other professionals specializing in neurology in conjunction with another area of medicine – such as radiology (neuroradiologist), ophthalmology (neurophthalmologist), and psychology (neuropsychologist) — may also assist with one’s diagnosis and ongoing treatment plan.